The PWM enhancement for the Roland Super JX involves adding two daughter cards and extensive wiring to each tone board.

 A screw is used to locate the board perfectly in a way that it doesn’t foul any other areas in the case.

-Place a long M3 screw (30 to 40mm) in the PWM board and space it off with two nylon washers (ignore the pad in the picture).
+Place a 20mm M3 screw (max 30mm, is shown in picture) in the PWM board and space it off with two nylon washers (ignore the pad in the picture).
 Use plenty of sticky pads to secure the board in place, however avoid placing pads that on top of solder joints to ensure that the PCB is level.
 The screw prevents the board from falling off and maintains some pressure on the pads that also provide a cushion effect.

 On component side, use an M3 metal washer to press against the nylon standoff.
 To ensure this is secure, use two nuts and “shakeproof” washer to hold it all in place.
 A small amount of glue is also advised to hold the top nut in place.
 If you transport or gig the instrument, anti-vibration measures like this are a good idea.